Lyakhavichy: 20th century

 During the First World War it was near the front lines.
 In 1918, occupied by the Germans, in 1919-1920 by the Poles.
 In the 1921–1939 it was part of Poland, a town in the Baranowicze County in the Nowogródek Voivodeship.
 According to the 1921 Polish census, the town had a population of 2,819, 50.1% Jewish, 48.1% Polish, 1.5% Belarusian and 0.3% Tatar.

 Following the invasion of Poland in September 1939 at the start of World War II, the town was occupied by the Soviet Union and included within the Byelorussian SSR and since January 15, 1940 it was a district center.
 In 1939 there were 5,100 inhabitants.
 Lachowicze was under German occupation from 26 June 1941 to 5 July 1944.
 More than 3,000 Jewish inhabitants lived in the town, swelled by an influx of refugees fleeing from central and western Poland.
-In November 1941, Jews were gathered in the central square, then taken and killed in a sandpit near the village of Lotva by an Einsatzgruppe.
+In November 1941, Jews were gathered in the Lyakhavichy Ghetto set up in the central area of the Jewish quarter, then taken from there and killed in a sandpit near the village of Lotva by an Einsatzgruppe.
 A new massacre took place in June 1942 when 300 Jews kept prisoners in a ghetto were killed in a place close to the previous one.
 That day, a revolt in the ghetto took place and several Jews managed to kill the German commander and join the partisans.